A Nonlocal Formulation of Rotational Water Waves: A Rigorous Derivation of the Linear Limit of Irrotational Water Waves

 First we note that the LHS can be written as:

 Given that $\|\eta\|_{L^\infty}<\epsilon$, the following identity holds almost everywhere in $\mathbf{R}^{n-1}$:

 Using this in \eqref{bd1} we find:

-Using the a priori bound $\|\eta_t\|_{L^1}<\epsilon$, the result follows. \end{proof} \begin{remark} We can make the bound in lemma \ref{bound} sharper by assuming that $\eta_t \in H^s(\mathbf{R}^{n-1})$ ($s>1$) with $\|\eta_t\|_{H^s}<\epsilon$, and then use integration by parts $s$ times.
-This would improve our bound by some algebraic order in $k$.
-However, the bound is \emph{not} uniform in $\kappa $.
-The asymptotic estimate in lemma \ref{bound} is valid for $\kappa <O(1/\epsilon)$, which means that the estimate is valid for sufficiently large wavelengths. \end{remark} \begin{remark} If we strengthen the condition on $\eta$ so that $\eta \in H^s(\mathbf{R}^{n-1})$ with $s> \tfrac{1}{2}(n-1)$, then the standard Sobolev embedding result (see for example \cite{robinson2001idd}):
+Using the a priori bound $\|\eta_t\|_{L^1}<\epsilon$, the result follows. \end{proof} \begin{remark}The bound in lemma \ref{bound} can be made sharper if $\eta_t \in H^s(\mathbf{R}^{n-1})$ ($s>1$) with $\|\eta_t\|_{H^s}<\epsilon$, and then use integration by parts $s$ times.
+However, to do this we would require more restrictive estimates for $\|\nabla\phi\|$ and $\|\eta\|$.
+This would improve our bound by some algebraic order in $k$, but the bound is not uniform in $\kappa $.
+The asymptotic estimate in lemma \ref{bound} is valid for $\kappa <O(1/\epsilon)$, which means that the estimate is valid for sufficiently large wavelengths.
+To understand the shorter wave length dynamics, we would need more knowledge of the smoothness of the functions appearing in \eqref{grlin}.
+If the functions are smooth, then the rapid oscillations as $|k|\rightarrow \infty$ owing to the $\exp({\mathrm{i} k\cdot x})$ term would counter the growth and global estimates could be established. \end{remark}

-gives an alternative choice for the a priori bound used in the previous lemma.
-In this case it would be enough to assume $\|\eta\|_{H^s}<\epsilon$ for the estimates to hold, but we choose to assume the bound on $\|\eta\|_{L^\infty}$ since this appears more relevant from physical considerations. \end{remark}

 The second term in \eqref{grlin}, i.e the term

 can be estimated in an entirely analagous fashion with the previous result.
 Indeed, using a similar argument and the a priori bound $\|q_x\|_{L^1}<\epsilon$ we find: